top of page

 The Ripple Effect: From the Agency to the Client

-The most significant consequence of this institutionalized sabotage is the effect it has on the client relationship and the final product.
+The most significant consequence of this institutionalized sabotage is its effect on the client relationship and the final product.

 • Diluted Vision: When a project is bogged down in excessive meetings and committees, the final creative work inevitably becomes a compromise.
 The initial, bold idea that excited the client is watered down to please every stakeholder.
 The result is a campaign that lacks a clear message or a distinct point of view, failing to make a significant impact in a crowded market.

-• Eroded Trust: The slow, chaotic process creates a sense of frustration and mistrust between the agency and the client.
-The client, who initially came to the agency for its creative vision, begins to see it as a bureaucratic bottleneck.
-The agency, in turn, may become hesitant to present bold ideas for fear of the internal and external hurdles, leading to a cycle of safe, uninspired work.
+• Eroded Trust: The slow, chaotic process creates frustration and mistrust between the agency and the client.
+The client, who initially sought the agency for its creative vision, begins to see it as a bureaucratic bottleneck.
+The agency may become hesitant to present bold ideas for fear of internal and external hurdles, leading to a cycle of safe, uninspired work.

 References